Symbolic Convergence Theory: History, Description, Example and Strengths & Weaknesses. Examples of Symbolic Convergence Theory.

 Dynamic Structure Concepts

-Righteousness is described as “the quality of being morally correct and justifiable.
+Righteousness refers to the quality of being morally correct and justifiable.
 A pragmatic way of dealing with something is based on practical considerations, rather than theoretical ones.
 A pragmatic person deals with things in a practical way.

 Communicator Structure Concepts